sprinthubmobile/content-style-guide/06-web-elements.html.md

 ### Links

 Provide a link whenever you’re referring to something on an external website.
-Use links to point users to relevant content and trusted external resources.
+Use links to point audience to relevant content and trusted external resources.

 Don’t include preceding articles (a, an, the, our) when you link text.
 For example: